carlosmiguelcabrera/Analog_Clock/README.md

 ## Installation and Usage

-There's no need for any installation to experience the tribute page.
+There's no need for any installation.
 To view the clock in action, simply navigate to the provided URL and the analog clock will be displayed, complete with smoothly moving hour, minute, and second hands.

 For those interested in exploring the code or making changes, the HTML and CSS files can be opened in your favorite text editor.